 But for 10 years of my life, I have actually lived on another even more crowded tiny island where it is not rational to own a car.
 In fact, it is considered downright stupid to buy and own a car if you live in Manhattan.
 All this came home clearly to me one evening in Manhattan when I saw the former chairman of Citibank, Mr Walter Wriston, and his wife Kathryn standing on First Avenue with their arms raised and trying to hail a cab.

 Clearly, Mr Wriston was then one of the richest men on our planet.
 He could have easily bought a car in Manhattan.
 Yet, it just did not make sense.

-The eco-system of public transport that Manhattan had created with a combination of subway trains, public buses and readily accessible taxis meant that in a crunch you could get anywhere in Manhattan using public transport.
+The eco-system of public transport that Manhattan had created with a combination of subway trains, public buses and readily accessible taxis (click to read more about it and how to get their service) meant that in a crunch you could get anywhere in Manhattan using public transport.

 More significantly, New York Mayor Michael Bloomberg, another clearly very rich man, used to take a subway train to work in Manhattan.

 The former mayor of Colombian capital Bogota, Mr Enrique Penalosa, put it very well when he said: “A developed country is not a place where the poor have cars.
 It’s where the rich use public transportation.”

 I have been to Bogota.
 When I visited it in 1992, the city was so unsafe that I was given a private bodyguard to walk down its equivalent of Orchard Road.
 Mr Penalosa transformed the city so much that Latino Fox News described him as “one of the world’s pre- eminent minds on making modern cities more liveable.”